Tianqi-Xuuu/3D-GAN-VAE/README.md

-# 3dgan-pytorch
+# 3D-VAE-GAN-pytorch
-This is an implementation of [3dgan](http://3dgan.csail.mit.edu/), originally proposed by MIT CSAIL.
+This is an unofficial implementation of [3dgan](http://3dgan.csail.mit.edu/), originally proposed by MIT CSAIL.